FeatureHub-AI/FeatureHub/digital/Subscription Period.md

 ## **The Idea Behind**

 The subscription period has a significant impact on the lifetime value of an app user.
 The length of the subscription period can be used as an indicator of customer’s loyalty and engagement.
-We expect users who commit to longer subscription periods are more likely to have a vested interest in the app.
+We expect users who commit to longer subscription periods use the app and understand its value, and are more likely to have a vested interest in the app.

 ## **Methodology**